School of Family and Consumer Sciences

 CA 4341.
 Personal and Family Financial Counseling.

-This course is an in-depth study of the role of the financial counselor.
-Topics covered will increase awareness and knowledge of the characteristics of persons with financial difficulties, complexity of factors affecting such situations, desireable relationships between the helper and helped, and an awareness of community resources.
+This course provides an in-depth study of the essential role, ethics, and responsibilities of the professional financial counselor.
+Topics covered will increase awareness and knowledge of the psychological and behavioral characteristics of people facing financial difficulties, as well as the complex, multifaceted factors affecting such situations.
+Students explore building relationships between the helper and the helped, fostering rapport, empathy, and effective communication skills for the counselor-client relationship.
+Financial counseling processes, theoretical approaches, and professional communication skills for the counselor-client relationship also will be covered.
 Prerequisite: [CA 1341 or CA 1347 or CA 2351 or CA 3341] and [CA 3351 or CA 3352] all with grades of "D" or better.

 CA 4342.
 Personal and Family Financial Counseling Practicum.